Admin

 Hazing

-In accordance with Section 1006.135, Florida Statutes, and Board Policy JIC, titled, “Code of Student Conduct,” OCPS is committed to protecting its students from any hazing activities at any time in school facilities, on school property, and off school property if the misconduct is connected to participation or membership of a club or organization of a school.
-Hazing will not be tolerated and shall be just cause for disciplinary action.
-Any student, employee, parent/guardian, or third party who has knowledge or engages in hazing, may report it directly to the principal or designee.
+In accordance with Section 1006.135, Florida Statutes, Florida Administrative Code R. 6A-1.0017 and Board Policy JIC, Code of Student Conduct, OCPS is committed to protecting its students from any hazing activities at any time in school facilities, on school property, and off school property if the misconduct is connected to participation or membership of a club or organization of a school.
+Hazing will not be tolerated.
+Participation in hazing activities shall be just cause for disciplinary action.
+Any person who has knowledge or engages in hazing is strongly encouraged to report it directly to the principal or designee.
 The reporting of any act of hazing may be made anonymously.

-Hazing is defined as any action or situation that endangers the mental or physical health or safety of a student at a school with any of grades 6-12 for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a school with any of grades 6 through 12.
-“Hazing” includes, but is not limited to, pressuring or coercing the student into violating State or Federal law; forced consumption of any food, liquor, drug, or other substance; forced physical activity that could adversely affect the physical health or safety of the student; or any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements.
+Hazing is defined in Florida Administrative Code R. 6A-1.0017 as any action or situation that endangers the mental or physical health or safety of a student at a school with any of grades 6-12 for purposes of initiation or admission into or affiliation with any school-sanctioned organization.
+“Hazing” includes, but is not limited to, pressuring, coercing or forcing a student to participate in illegal or dangerous behavior, or any brutality of a physical nature, such as whipping, beating, or exposure to the elements.
 Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.
 Permission, consent, or assumption of risk by an individual subjected to hazing shall not lessen the prohibitions contained in this policy.

 Teen Dating Violence and Abuse

 Dating violence is defined as violence committed by a person who has been in a social relationship of a romantic or intimate nature with the victim.
-Dating violence or abuse by any student is prohibited on school property, during any school related or school-sponsored program or activity, and on school-sponsored transportation, and will be subject to disciplinary action and may result in criminal penalties.
+Dating violence and/or abuse by any student is prohibited on school property, during any school related or school-sponsored program or activity, and on school-sponsored transportation, and will be subject to disciplinary action and may result in criminal penalties.

-Anyone who suspects dating violence and abuse is occurring should report the dating violence and abuse to the school administration for further investigation.
+Anyone who suspects dating violence and/or abuse is occurring is strongly encouraged to report the dating violence and/or abuse to the school administration for further investigation.
 The reporter may choose to remain anonymous.
-Any allegations of dating violence will be investigated in accordance with Board Policy JB titled, “Equal Educational Opportunities.”
+Any allegations of dating violence will be investigated in accordance with Board Policy JB, Equal Educational Opportunities.

 Trafficking